silbinarywolf/proposal-fel/README.md

 ## Goals:

+- A coupled replacement for Twig and SASS, combined into one compiler.
+    - We are *not* thinking too hard about JavaScript integration with components yet.
 - Fast and simple analysis of unused CSS selectors and optional optimization.
     - Optimization ideas:
         - Reduce CSS selector string sizes (where not marked for use in JavaScript)
         - Completely remove unused rules from output and/or warn about them
 - Easy to reuse components using a functional programming paradigm.
-- Can be used standalone (ie. generate static HTML) and can integrate seamlessly with other engines / templating code.
+- Can be used standalone (ie. generate static HTML) and can integrate seamlessly with other build systems (ie. Brunch, Webpack)
 - Define and detect browser bugs at compile-time.
+    - ie. If you're targetting IE8, it'll warn about CSS

 ## Parsing Logic:
 - Semicolons (;) optional.
 This will be achieved by making newlines act as a statement terminator.
 (Like Golang)